elizabethhalper/bedrock/cluster/azure/README.md

 Most Bedrock deployment environments share a common set of configuration values.
 Listed below are the common set of values and an explanation of those values.
 In addition to these common values, environments that have additional variables, check the `variables.tf` file for your template for specifics.

-With the new environment created, edit `environments/azure/<your new cluster name>/terraform.tfvars` and update the variables as needed.
+With the new environment created, edit or create `environments/azure/<your new cluster name>/terraform.tfvars` and update the variables as needed.

 The common variables: